FunkinCrew/Funkin/README.md

 * larsiusprime - Scrollable Drop Down Menu

-* PolybiusProxy - .mp4 Video Loader Extension (I got this from [Psych-Engine](https://github.com/ShadowMario/FNF-PsychEngine))
+* PolybiusProxy - .mp4 Video Loader Extension

 * datee - Developing HaxeVLC (all the contents in the 'vlc' folder belongs to datee).